alibaba/tsar/README.md

     output_db_addr console2:56677

-Tsar2db receives data and flush it to MySQL.
+Tsar2db receives sql data and flush it to MySQL.
 You can find more information about tsar2db at https://github.com/alibaba/tsar2db.

 Module development